PHYSICAL TESTING

 • A measurement of the athlete’s standing vertical reach with their dominant hand.

-• Dependent on space, this test will either be done with a vertec device or with a tape measure and a wall
+• This test will be done with a vertec device

-• With the athlete’s shoes on, they will stand perpendicular to a wall and reach as high as possible with their dominant hand.
+• With the athlete’s shoes on, they will stand in front of the vertec and reach as high as possible with their dominant hand.
 Athlete’s must remain flat footed during the test.
-The highest point of contact will be measured to determine the athlete’s one hand reach.
+The highest point of contact will be measured to determine the athlete’s standing one hand reach.

 SPIKE TOUCH (APPROACH JUMP)